eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.regex/README.md

 ## Differences to plain Regex

-The regex is embedded in a string so when double quotes `"` are used in an regex they need to be escaped `\"` to keep the string intact.
+The regex is embedded in a string so when double quotes `"` are used in a regex they need to be escaped `\"` to keep the string intact.
 As the escape character of strings is the backslash this has to be escaped additionally.
 To use a dot as literal in the regex it has to be escape `\.`, but in a string it has to be escaped twice `"\\."`.
 The first backslash escapes the second backslash in the string so it can be used in the regex.